mct-integrations/Zoomage.js/README.md

 Usage
 ------------

-Define a container in which the image will be able to be resized and moved, then add a canvas element.
+Define a container in which the image will be able to be resized and moved, then add a `<canvas>` label.

-A full example shows below, you can use the public api `doZoom` to zoom the image in javascript or manually in console.
+A full example shows below, you can use the public api `doZoom` to zoom the image in javascript or manually in browser console.

 ```html
     <html>